 Causes / Contributing Factors

-- Pigs can become infected from rats or feed or water contaminated by rats.
+- Pigs can be infected by rats, or feed and water contaminated by rats.

-- The clinical disease usually occurs when the number of rats increases to constitute a plague.
+- The clinical disease usually occurs when the number of rats increases to infestation level.

 - It does not seem to spread widely among pigs.